hull/hull-node/README.md

 ### **token**

 an encrypted version of configuration.
-If it's already set in the request, Hull Middleware will try to decrypt it and get configuration from it.
+If it's already set in the request, Hull Middleware will try to decrypt it and get the configuration from it.
 If it's not available at the beginning and middleware resolved the configuration from other sources it will encrypt it and set `req.hull.token` value.

-When the connector needs to send the information outside the Hull ecosystem it must use the token, not to expose the raw credentials.
-The usual places where it happens are:
+When the connector needs to send the information outside the Hull ecosystem it has to use the token, not to expose the raw credentials.
+The usual places where this happens are:

 - dashboard pane links
 - oAuth flow (callback url)
-- external webhooks
+- external incoming webhooks

 ### **client**